shannonlouisekirk/Kirk-Portfolio/README.md

 # Week 3

-To take a look at the OECD Data Visualizations, [go this page!](/OECD-Data-Visualizations.md)
+To take a look at the OECD Data Visualizations, [go to this page!](/OECD-Data-Visualizations.md)